rsksmart/rif-notifier/README.md

 * Install notifier provider cli by following steps in [notifier provider cli](#notifier-provider-cli)

-* Copy `config-docker-template.json` to `config-docker.json`
+* Copy `config-docker-template.json` to `config-docker.json` (for specific environment, use the corresponding environment template config-docker-<environment>-template.json' to copy)

 * Set the `dbpassword` environment variable in your machine.
 This password is used by `notifier_user` user in mysql docker container when it is created.

 * Set the same database password to rif-notifier docker configuration by running command `notifier-prov-cli dockerconfigure --dbpassword`.

 * Run the command `notifier-prov-cli dockerconfigure` to configure other required properties to run RIF notifier docker instance.
+Configure notification preference using [notification preference configuration](#notification-preference-configuration)

 * Run the command ```notifier-prov-cli dockerbuild```  This command will build the mysql, and rif-notifier docker images and run it.
 Wait for the server to start until you see message started application in x(seconds).